Program overview

 Program Overview

-Automotive Technicians are essential in maintaining fuel-efficient, clean-running, and high-performing vehicles.
-This program combines classroom learning with practical work, equipping students with the skills to diagnose, service, and repair complex automotive components.
-Utilizing both mechanical skills and electronic diagnostic equipment, graduates will be well-prepared for modern computerized automotive shops.
-The program also offers options for further study or work experience, ensuring that students have a wide array of opportunities available to them upon completion.
+Automotive Technicians are essential for maintaining fuel-efficient, clean-running, and high-performing vehicles.
+In the Automotive Technology program, students engage in a blend of classroom learning and practical work, acquiring the skills necessary to diagnose, service, and repair complex automotive components.
+This program is designed to prepare students for the demands of contemporary computerized shops, ensuring they are well-equipped for the automotive industry.
+With options for further study or work experience, graduates will find a wide array of opportunities available to them in the automotive field.

 Program Structure

-The Automotive Technology program is designed to be completed within two academic years of full-time study.
+The Automotive Technology program is structured to be completed within two academic years of full-time study.
 Students have the option to exit after the first year and obtain Automotive Service Technician certification.
-The program structure includes:
+The program includes:

 • Blended delivery format, combining online and in-person learning.

-• Work Integrated Learning opportunities to apply skills in real-world settings.
+• Work Integrated Learning opportunities to gain hands-on experience.

 Featured Experiences